astutespruce/sarp-connectivity/analysis/prep/network/README.md

 ### 5. Run any special preprocessing scripts or hand-inspect NHD data

-To get around issues with NHD HR+ Beta data, you likely need to inspect the NHD data first for errors.
-Two common problems are currently solved:
+To get around issues with NHD HR+ Beta data, you likely need to inspect the NHD data first for errors:

 1. Some "loops" are miscoded; the main segment is mis-identified as a loop, whereas a pipeline may be identified as the main segment.
-2. Chesapeake Bay contains many flowlines that cause networks to be joined together across the bay.
-These flowlines are excluded from the analysis.

-The results of this analysis and preprocessing are stored in `analysis/constants.py` in `EXCLUDE_IDS` and `CONVERT_TO_NONLOOP` variables.
+The results of this analysis and preprocessing are stored in `analysis/constants.py` in `REMOVE_IDS` and `CONVERT_TO_NONLOOP` variables.
 These store lists of NHDPlusIDs that need to be acted upon.

-#### Region 2:

-Run `special/region2.py` to create a list of flowline IDs to exclude flowlines in Chesapeake Bay.

 #### South Carolina LIDAR-derived waterbodies